 This is the crux of the matter.
-How can you take an accurate measure of your company’s ethical health if your people won’t talk to you because the barriers to do so are too high?
+How can you take an accurate measure of your company’s ethical health if your people won’t talk to you because the barriers to doing so are too high?

-Making speak up work for you
+Making Speak Up work for you

-When ‘speak up’ programs were first implemented, largely driven by regulations such as Sarbanes-Oxley in 2002, the most reasonable method of capturing incident reports from employees was a literal telephone hotline.
+When ‘Speak Up’ programs were first implemented, largely driven by regulations such as Sarbanes-Oxley in 2002, the most reasonable method of capturing incident reports from employees was a literal telephone hotline.
 Since then, not much innovation has been seen as many ethics and compliance leaders had achieved what the regulation stipulated, which was simply to offer a mechanism employees could use to report their concerns about corruption.
 The Global Business Ethics Survey 2019, revealed that hotlines have fallen far out of fashion, accounting for only 6% of internal reports of misconduct as an intake channel.
 The most popular reporting channel by far is a mention to a direct supervisor, which introduces its own challenges – escalation being at the supervisor’s personal discretion, possibly reflecting badly on them, and it’s also not uncommon for the problem person to be in the reporting employee’s management tree.
 This means not only does the ethics and compliance reporting procedure not help, but it’s also part of the problem.

-The conundrum is that a potential whistleblower has to act in line with their own moral compass and likely face retaliation for breaching their employment contract or to ignore their concerns to keep their employer on side.
+The conundrum is that a potential whistleblower has to act in line with their own moral compass and likely face retaliation for breaching their employment contract or ignoring their concerns to keep their employer on their side.
 There is a third possibility that is especially popular among employees directly affected by some kind of injustice – that they do something about it, just not within the desired framework of their employer.